19 Aarhus Tips That'll Save You Money, Time, and Confusion

 14. La Cabra for Coffee, No Exceptions

-The specialty coffee at La Cabra on Mejlgade in the Latin Quarter is probably the best cup you'll have in Denmark.
-Small space, so go off-peak.
-If you're a coffee person, this is your pilgrimage.
+The specialty coffee at La Cabra on Mejlgade in the Latin Quarter is arguably the best cup in Denmark.
+The space is small, so time it off-peak.
+For coffee people, this is the pilgrimage.

 15. Street Food Market for Lunch

-The covered market near the train station has 30+ stalls.
-Korean fried chicken, smoked salmon open sandwiches, Mexican — all for 60-120 DKK.
+The covered market near the train station packs in 30+ stalls — Korean fried chicken, smoked salmon open sandwiches, Mexican — all for 60-120 DKK.
 Communal seating, good energy.
-Go between 11:30AM and 1PM for the full buzz.
+Arrive between 11:30AM and 1PM for the full buzz.

 16. Skip the Tourist Restaurants on Åboulevarden

-The bars and restaurants lining the canal are fine for a drink with a view, but they charge tourist premiums.
-Walk 10 minutes to the Latin Quarter for better food at better prices.
+The bars and restaurants lining the canal are fine for a drink with a view, but the prices carry a tourist premium.
+Walk 10 minutes to the Latin Quarter for better food at better rates.

 Customs & Culture